SharpRay/mini-ldw/README.md

 delete from tbl where id = 1;
 ```

-The inserte, update and delete operations on tables in the physical data source will be persisted.
+The insert, update and delete operations on tables in the physical data source will be persisted.

 ## Show Schemas